songhuixiang/playable-demo/README_EN.md

 ## Make Ad Development Easier and More Efficient

-Bingo is a desktop application designed specifically for ad developers, helping you quickly build, test, and publish cross-platform playable ads.
+Bingo is a Windows desktop application designed specifically for ad developers, helping you quickly build, test, and publish cross-platform playable ads.
 Whether you are targeting Facebook, Unity, AppLovin, or other mainstream ad platforms, Bingo provides a one-stop solution.

 ## Core Values